Senior Leadership Team

 Liz is CEO of Wimborne Academy Trust.
 She was previously Headteacher at St John’s First School from 2008 (Ofsted Outstanding July 2009, SIAMS Outstanding June 2014).

-Liz is currently Strategic Lead for Wimborne Teaching School (WTS) which supports schools requiring improvement, NQTs, those on initial teacher training and teachers requiring specific professional development support across Dorset, Poole and Bournemouth Together with WTS operational and programme leads, she ensures the Teaching School offers a relevant, bespoke service with the aim of enhancing education across Dorset and beyond.
+From it's inception until May 2019, Liz was Strategic Lead for Wimborne Teaching School (WTS) supporting schools requiring improvement, NQTs, those on initial teacher training and teachers requiring specific professional development support across Dorset, Poole and Bournemouth.

 Liz was also recently appointed to the Regional Education Partnership Board (previously SRIB) as a sub region MAT CEO Representative.
 The main role of this group is to oversee, shape, and inform the Team South West Regional Delivery Plan.
 The Team South West Regional Delivery Plan seeks to provide strategic coherence, through a single South West improvement plan that enables system leaders to collaborate effectively in a self-improving system.
 The core goal being that of improving outcomes at regional, school and classroom level.